Infinite Mixtures of Infinite Factor Analysers: The IMIFA Model Family

 \subsubsection{Inference for Infinite Mixtures of Factor Analysers Models}

-In order to conduct inference on the \textrm{IMFA} and \textrm{IMIFA} models, a hierarchical structure on the latent variables and parameters is defined, which utilises the auxiliary variable of the independent slice-efficient sampler with geometric decay values.
-For reasons of clarity, what follows focuses on inference for the \textrm{IMIFA} model assuming the PY prior, but inference assuming the DP prior, or inference for the \textrm{IMFA} model assuming either prior, is closely related.
-The joint distribution of the \textrm{IMIFA} model is proportional to:
+For clarity, what follows focuses on the \textsf{IMIFA} model where inference proceeds via the independent slice-efficient sampler with geometric decay.
+Inference for other models in the \textsf{IMIFA} family is closely related.
+The joint density of the \textsf{IMIFA} model~is

-where $\mathrm{B}\left(\cdot\right)$ is the Beta function, $f(\theta)$ is the product of the collection of relevant conjugate priors, defined previously, and only the `active' clusters for which $g \in \mathcal{A}_{\xi}(u_i)$ have to be estimated.
-Thus the number of active clusters whose parameters must be sampled at each iteration is given by:

-where $\vert \mathcal{A}_{\xi}(u_i) \vert$ is the cardinality of $\mathcal{A}_{\xi}(u_i)$.
-This integer varies across iterations, but stays fixed at each iteration, even if theoretically infinite, and can even take the value $1$.
-However, $\tilde{G}$ is not indicative of fitting performance and is only regarded as a set of proposals as to where to allocate each observation.
-As such, it is the non-empty subset of clusters rather than the set of estimated active clusters that are of inferential interest.
-As per the \textrm{OMIFA} model, the algorithm is initialised with a conservatively high value for the number of clusters when conducting inference for the \textrm{IMIFA} model, above the anticipated number the algorithm will converge to, in the spirit of \citet{Hastie2014}.
-The true $G$ is estimated by the number of non-empty clusters visited most often, with cluster-specific inference conducted only on samples corresponding to those visits.

-As all of the required posterior conditional distributions have standard form, the adaptive inferential algorithm for the \textrm{IMIFA} model proceeds via efficient Gibbs updates.
-The posterior conditional distributions detailed below pertain to to the \textrm{IMIFA} model: algorithms for sampling from any of the other previously outlined related models can all be considered special cases of what follows.
-In particular, while the MGP shrinkage prior is employed for \textrm{IMIFA} and all other infinite factor models (\textrm{IFA, MIFA, OMIFA}), the prior assumed for the loadings under the finite factor models (\textrm{FA, MFA, OMFA, IMFA}) is the same as that given in Section \ref{Subsubsection:PriorSpec}.
-The value of $q_g$ at a given iteration is denoted by $\tilde{q}_g$. $\tilde{G}$ is the currently sampled number of active clusters.
-The number of observations within a given cluster is given by $n_g$, with $\underline{n} = \left\{n_1,\ldots, n_{\tilde{G}}\right\}$, s.t. $N = \sum_{g=1}^{\tilde{G}}n_g$.

-Starting values for the cluster labels $\underline{z}_i$ -- and by extension $\underline{n}$ -- are typically obtained by fitting a finite mixture of Gaussian distributions (via the popular \textsf{R} package \pkg{mclust} \citep{Fraley2002, Mclust}) to the data.
-Starting values for the other parameters are obtained by simulation from the appropriate prior distribution.
-As many of the posterior conditional distributions are multivariate Gaussian, utilisation of the Cholesky decomposition on their covariance matrices and the employment of block updates significantly speed up the algorithm \citep{GMRFbook}.

-While the specification of the exact parameterisations of the posterior conditional distributions is deferred to the Appendix for clarity, the structure of the Gibbs sampler to conduct inference for the \textrm{IMIFA} model proceeds as follows, for $g = 1, \ldots, \tilde{G}$: In the contexts of finite and overfitted mixtures (i.e. \textrm{MFA}, \textrm{MIFA}, \textrm{OMFA} and \textrm{OMIFA}):